muffato/muffato.github.io/projects.md

 We developed a TensorFlow-based algorithm that predicts orthologies directly from sequence data, without relying on phylogenetic methods.
 The approach achieved high accuracy (>90% in most settings), and we are planning its deployment in Ensembl.

-Mateus then joined AstraZeneca and is now _Director of AI & Data Engineering_.
+Mateus then joined AstraZeneca and is now _Director of AI &amp; Data Engineering_.

 <u>Project URL</u>: [GitHub](https://github.com/EnsemblGSOC/compara-deep-learning)